 Your board of directors must be more than a coffee club

-A board of directors is not just a requirement in an A/S. It can and should also be a resource that contributes to sparring and support for day-to-day management.
+A board of directors is not just a requirement in an A/S. It can and should also be a resource that contributes with sparring and support for the day-to-day management.
 A board of directors must therefore actively contribute to the company’s growth.

 According to the Danish Companies Act, private limited companies (ApS) can choose to have a board of directors.
 At the same time, all public limited companies (A/S) must have a board of directors (or a supervisory board).
 However, there is a big difference in how the board is put together and its role in everyday life.

 Some still elect so-called “aunt boards”, typically in family-owned businesses.
 Unless everyone around the table has qualifications, other than being related to the company’s founder or current owner, it can often be a bad idea.
 Aunt boards serve more to preserve the family idyll externally and maintain the balance of power internally.
 They rarely contribute a lot to the company’s growth and development.

 We always recommend a professional board.
 This means a board that can work actively for the company and that comes with different experiences and strengths, all of which can be used in everyday life.
 It can be in law, sales, finance, management, marketing, or something completely different.
 The point is that the right board strengthens the business, helps find the direction and can contribute if the course goes awry.

 At the same time, it is essential that the board – regardless of the number of members – are not clones of each other or the CEO.
 It is precisely the diversity and variation in knowledge that helps keep the company on track.
 The board must be an integral part of the business’ operations because the board does not just have the right to provide input; it also has a legal co-responsibility.